-Secondly more of our clients are looking at managing and centralising pricing models/curve calculators in addition to just managing the underlying data (see this Insight Investment client case study for a recent public example).
-I am calling this "Analytics Management" which is the business-focussed technology stack that combines pricing models/calculators/analytics with all of the "Data Management" underneath.
+Secondly more of our clients are looking at managing and centralising pricing models/curve calculators in addition to just managing the underlying data.
+I am calling this “Analytics Management” which is the business-focused technology stack that combines pricing models/calculators/analytics with all of the “Data Management” underneath.
 But enough of my thinly-veiled positioning statements…and on with some of the (hopefully) useful content from the conference outlined below – maybe scan the headings in bold below for those talks of interest but I would particularly recommend the ones by Tanguy Dehapiot and Yuyal Millo…

 Model Risk 2009 defining and forecasting.
 First speaker was Professor Phillip Sibbertsen of the University of Hannover on defining and measuring model risk.
 Phillip started by saying that “Model Risk” was a new category of risk within the confines of “Operational Risk”, and that operational risk as defined by the regulators does not yet currently include the “model risk” of market risk and credit risk, nor the “model risk” of the operational risk model itself.
 (I am sure I could write that up better!…).
 Phillip put forward that model risk is not formally a “risk” since it has no probability distribution and that he suggested it should be thought of as “model uncertainty”.
 He also clarified that model risk applies both at the large, portfolio scale (e.g. choice of VAR model etc) and at the smaller, instrument level scale (i.e. pricing of derivatives).